Children’s Advocate Job Announcement

 Salary is DOE; Medical, dental and retirement package are offered.
 This is 40 hour non-exempt

-Please send application, cover letter, resume, and three letters of reference by April 30th, 2014 to:
+Please send application, cover letter, resume, and three letters of reference to:

 Emily England, Office Manager/HR